maxin-dac/world-economic-dashboard/README.md

 ---

-## Preview

-_Add a screenshot or an animated GIF of the application here._

----

 ## Key Features

 - **PESTEL Analysis Framework** – Explore **58 World Bank indicators** organized into six strategic dimensions: Political, Economic, Social, Technological, Environmental, and Legal & Governance.